Jigyansu-Nanda/Machine-Learning-Portfolio/README.md

 For a more visually pleasant experience for browsing the portfolio, check out my website

 *(All .ipynb and .py files and datasets can be downloaded further and used by interested individuals for fair use.
-Some datasets are provided with link to [Kaggle](https://www.kaggle.com))*
+Some datasets are provided with link to [Kaggle](https://www.kaggle.com))* and some datasets are loaded using [sklearn.datasets()](https://scikit-learn.org/stable/datasets/index.html#toy-datasets)

 ## Contents